 This Certified B Corp pays its staff above-industry-standard fair wages and works with women-owned factories in Los Angeles, Vancouver, and China, the majority of which are WRAP and FLA-certified, and they visit regularly to ensure standards are adhered to.

-tomboyx headquarters at a Gold LEED Certified building and undies come packaged in biodegradable zipper bags.
+tomboyx is headquartered at a Gold LEED Certified building and undies come packaged in biodegradable zipper bags.

 63% of their managers and 39% of their overall team identify as LGBTQ and/or minority.
 This inclusive line fits more bodies and genders (XS-4X).
 Activism for social justice, LGBTQ, and women’s rights are at the heart of the company.